Health as Part of the Risk Assessment

 Do it Yourself Option

-Preventing work-related ill-health usually doesn’t require getting in specialists.
-Many companies just need signposting to the appropriate advice on common subjects such as ergonomic design, substitution of materials and processes, dust extraction, adjusting equipment, and healthy lifestyle programmes.
+Preventing work-related ill-health rarely requires getting in specialists.
+Many companies just need signposting to the appropriate advice on common subjects such as ergonomic design, the substitution of materials and processes, dust extraction, adjusting equipment, and healthy lifestyle programmes.
 If the company is big enough then there may be a safety professional employed, where they take on the responsibility for managing health risks along with safety.

 Identifying health risks is no different from safety risks except that the safety professional needs to adjust their thinking to consider how work may impact on health in the long-term.
 This article will give you the tools to consider aspects of health in a logical manner.
 It is a checklist or memory jogger for anyone involved in assessing and prioritising health risks as part of the process of making work safe.